Risk

 4. Solutions like ThreatMinder: ThreatMinder is a risk monitoring solution that provides companies with a window into multiple digital feeds, including crime data, social media, and feeds like LexisNexis.
 ThreatMinder allows organizations to monitor several kinds of risks, including, regulatory and cyber risk as well as social media issues that may affect reputational risk.
 Because ThreatMinder continuously monitors risk, organizations are able to discover threats in real time.

-5. Scenario-based assessments: Go beyond external data by assessing your risk based on scenario in order to better understand what specific risks your site is facing.
+5. Scenario-based assessments: Go beyond external data by assessing your risk based on specific risk scenarios in order to better understand what threats your site is facing.
 A scenario-based assessment is a risk assessment that’s directed toward a specific threat, concern, or hazard.
 Rather than using a general checklist to assess the vulnerability of an entire site, scenario-based assessments evaluate the risk of one scenario happening at each site.

 If your organization is relying on CAP Index scores, it’s behind the times.
 There are so many ways to access localized crime data relevant to your site.
 In fact, relying on year-old crime data can be dangerous; if you’re planning an executive travel, how out of date is the local CAP Index Score and how much has changed in the last year?
 If you’re building a new facility, how can you know if the site is safe if the information is old?